tarantool/doc/doc/1.10/book/box/authentication.rst

 The current user can be changed:

-* For a binary port connection -- with AUTH protocol command, supported by most clients;
+* For a binary port connection -- with the AUTH protocol command, supported by most clients;

 * For an admin-console connection and in a Lua initialization script -- with :ref:`box.session.su <box_session-su>`;

-* For a stored function invoked with CALL command over a binary port -- with :ref:`SETUID <box_schema-func_create>` property enabled for the function, which makes Tarantool temporarily replace the current user with the function’s creator, with all creator's privileges, during function execution.
+* For a binary-port connection invoking a stored function with the CALL command -- if the :ref:`SETUID <box_schema-func_create>` property is enabled for the function, Tarantool temporarily replaces the current user with the function’s creator, with all the creator's privileges, during function execution.

 .. _authentication-passwords: